MSU-Libraries/catalog/docs/solr.md

 If every node is out of sync, then you will want to look at the volume file timestamps to determine the most recently modified as well as determining which has the highest index count.
-Then, to force that node to become leader, ou will need to pause the other docker nodes (the ones you do NOT want to be the new leader) from accepting containers, stop the ones you don't want to be leader one at a time, so the container remaining becomes leader.
+Then, to force that node to become leader, you will need to pause the other docker nodes (the ones you do NOT want to be the new leader) from accepting containers, stop the ones you don't want to be leader one at a time, so the container remaining becomes leader.
 Once complete, un-pause the docker nodes, so they can accept new containers again.
 You can watch